CtrlK

 Trigger Term Quality

-Includes natural terms like 'add a note', 'list notes', 'search notes', 'manage note folders', and 'Apple Notes', but misses common variations like 'reminder', 'jot down', 'write a note', 'notebook', or 'Notes app'.
-The reference to 'OpenClaw' is an unusual term that wouldn't naturally appear in user queries.
+Includes natural terms like 'add a note', 'list notes', 'search notes', 'manage note folders', and 'Apple Notes', but misses common variations like 'reminder', 'jot down', 'write a note', 'memo', or 'Notes app'.
+The reference to 'OpenClaw' is an unusual term that wouldn't naturally be used by most users.

 2 / 3